rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

 burden the programmer to specify type annotations everywhere.
 Smart compiler can infer the type of some entities from the surrounding context.
-This technique called *type inference* allows keeping program code readability, typing less, and focusing on the business logic while keeping type-safety.
+This technique called *type inference* allows keeping program code readability, typing less, and focusing on the business logic while keeping type safety.
 Type inference can be applied by the compiler in several contexts as follows:

 - Variable and constant declarations (see :ref:`Type Inference from Initializer`);